Price Performance

 Cost ($) | 500 | 600 |

-In the above , the same workload on vendor runs in 40s, while EMR runs in 50s.
+In the above example, the same workload on vendor runs in 40s, while EMR runs in 50s.
 While vendor may seem faster, when we factor in price-performance, we see total cost is lower with EMR.
 If runtime is a key requirement, we can increase the # of nodes in relation to performance as illustrated in example 5.

 Example 5: Same workload across different pricing models with different # of nodes